MicroPhase/fpga-docs/source/CARRIER_BOARD/PE100/PE100-Reference_Manual.md

 ### ○GPIO

-The baseboard provides two IDC40 GPIO expansion ports, JP1 and JP2, which allow connection to Microphase Technology modules or additional peripherals. **When using the IOs, be sure to ensure that the voltage of the connected signal is consistent.**
+The carrier board provides two IDC40 GPIO expansion ports, JP1 and JP2, which allow connection to Microphase Technology modules or additional peripherals. **When using the IOs, be sure to ensure that the voltage of the connected signal is consistent.**

 **JP1:**